artob/ar.to/notes/boyd.rst

    the strategic and the moral, where they are often stronger, in part because they represent David confronting Goliath.
-In war, a higher level trumps a lower, so our repeated victories at the tactical, physical level are negated by our enemies’ successes on the strategic and moral levels, and we lose.
+In war, a higher level trumps a lower, so our repeated victories at the tactical, physical level are negated by our enemies' successes on the strategic and moral levels, and we lose.

    -- `William S. Lind <lind>`__,